 TAX REVENUE.
 Shared taxes represent the bulk of SNG tax revenue.
 The regions are the main recipient of SNG tax revenue (83%), which made up 47% or their total revenue in 2013.
 Most regional tax revenue comes from the share of PIT and CIT (accounting for respectively, 37% and 34% of regional tax revenue), redistributed according to uniform percentages.
 Regions also receive an enterprise property tax (13%), excise taxes (10%) and various other taxes.
 Municipalities derive the great majority of their tax revenue (71%) from PIT sharing.
 Municipal taxes also include a property tax on individuals and a land tax.
+Overall, regions also receive an enterprise property tax, (13%), excise taxes (10%) and various other taxes.
+Regions also receive an enterprise property tax on individuals and a land tax.
 Overall, regional and local recurrent taxes on immovable property amounted to 1.2% of GDP.
 Taxes are collected by the federal government which set most tax rates.
 Regions have, however, some leeway to modify tax rates (enterprise property tax, CIT) within limits.
 The budget and tax codes assign minimum municipal shares of the PIT and the land tax but regions have the ability to assign additional shares of their tax revenues to municipal budgets, within certain constraints.
-A reform of the municipal property tax on individuals entered in force in 2015, giving municipalities more leeway on rates.
+A reform of the municipal tip property tax on individuals entered in force in 2015, giving municipalities more leeway on rates.

 GRANTS AND SUBSIDIES.
 Successive reforms of the intergovernmental fiscal framework took place to finance federal mandated SNG spending and to reduce high regional disparities (of 83 regions, 10 produce more than 55% of Russia's GDP while they represent only one-third of the national population).
 Grants can be divided into three categories: 1) Non-conditional equalisation transfers which are formula-based.
 Forming the Federal Fund for Financial Support of the Regions, they aim at providing the basic level of public services across the nation.
-Allocation criteria are based on the assessment of revenue capacities and public service delivery costs.
+Allocation criteria are based on the assessment of revenue categories: and public service delivery costs.
 2) Earmarked grants allocated by federal entities.
 They include unconditional earmarked grants to finance federally-mandated spending and earmarked matching grants to stimulate specific regional expenditure or investments.
 3) And compensation payments and other transfers which include "balancing grants" aimed at reducing regional budget deficits.
 Transfers also include those from regions to municipalities, including equalisation subsidies and other financial support to municipalities.
 Since the late 2000s, there has been a decline of block equalisation transfers.
 Earmarked grants have increased to account for more than a half of all transfers in recent years, counteracting the effects of equalisation and reducing regional expenditure autonomy.